Connect with us

 RELATED: Types of Construction Drawings

-Some architects may choose to make separate drawings customized for each work type, e.g., a drawing only illustrating electrical work may be prepared for the electrician, while another detailing foundations and concrete work may be prepared for the concrete contractor.
+Some architects may choose to make separate drawings customized for each work type, e.g., a drawing only illustrating electrical work may be prepared for the electrician, while another detailing foundations and concrete work may be prepared for the contractor.

 This helps to make work easier for everyone on site.